cosmos/cosmos-sdk/docs/architecture/adr-022-custom-panic-handling.md

 }
 ```

-Developers can add their custom `RecoveryHandler`s:
+Developers can add their custom `RecoveryHandler`s by providing `AddRunTxRecoveryHandler` as a BaseApp option parameter to the `NewBaseapp` constructor:

 ```go
 func (app *BaseApp) AddRunTxRecoveryHandler(handlers ...RecoveryHandler) {